How to use Scaniverse

 General

-Some top questions about Scaniverse.
+Some frequently asked questions about Scaniverse

 Scaniverse is available for both iOS and Android.
-Currently, uploading to and browsing the map is limited to iOS.
-It’s coming soon to Android.

 iOS